cms-opendata-workshop/workshop2021-lesson-analysisflow/_episodes/01-prepwork.md

 ## The lesson's activities

-As with the othe lessons, tomorrow's lesson on analysis flow will have essentially three parts.
+As with the other lessons, tomorrow's lesson on analysis flow will have essentially three parts.
 In the first one we will go together through a demonstration.
 It is not mandatory to follow or copy every single step, but you are invited to do so if you wish.
 For the second part, the hands-on one, you will work on your own with instructions provided in this lesson.
-Instructors and facilitators will be there answer questions.
-Lastly, you will be presented with a challenge that you may go on overtime to be able to complete (but do not worry it is not that difficult).
+Instructors and facilitators will be there to answer questions.
+Lastly, you will be presented with an offline challenge.
 They day after tomorrow we will present a proposed solution to the challenge and have some time for questions and discussions.

 ## Copying the needed files locally